react-static/react-static/README.md

 - [TypeScript](https://github.com/nozzle/react-static/tree/master/examples/typescript)
 - [Cordova (Hybrid App)](https://github.com/nozzle/react-static/tree/master/examples/cordova)

 Can't find an example?
-We invite you to write it!
+We invite you to write one!
 Simply copy the `basic` or `blank` templates and make the necessary changes.
 Then submit a PR including your new example directory and a new item in the list above.
 When merged, your example will automatically become a template in the CLI.
 How magical!

 ## Chat with us on Slack!
 [Click here to sign up for the React-Tools slack Organization](https://react-chat-signup.herokuapp.com), and join us in the **#react-static** channel!
 We are constantly discussing implementation details, answering questions and planning features. :)